+ECOLOGY (ECLG101)

+Course Mark: Theory 60%, Assignments/ Project 40%

+SYLLABUS: This module enables the student to

-ECOLOGY (ECLG CONTACT TIME: ASSESSMENT Course Mark: Examination: Final Mark: SYLLABUS: inderstand the elements of is incorporated in practising sustainable horticulture and landscaping.
+This module enables the student to understand the elements of ecosystems and their dynamic interactions, to ensure that this knowledge is incorporated in practising sustainable horticulture and landscaping.
 The student will be able to see the relationships between the various elements of the physical, chemical and biological components in ecosystems and consider these in horticultural practices to ensure sustainability.
 In addition, there will be a focus on making environmental issues a fundamental consideration in everything that they do, in the workplace and in their lives in general to achieve sustainability.
+This module will broaden the understanding of ecological systems and the relationship to humans, and environmental issues and their relationship to larger issues globally and locally.

+The module content

+includes:

-This module will broaden the understanding of ecological systems and the relationship to humans, and environmental issues and their relationship to larger issues globally and locally. bio-element cycles to sustenance of life) The Atmosphere (Structure of the atmosphere; Weather and Climate) Water resources and soil water (Different types of water resources; Role of soil water in horticulture; The effects of water stresses and excess on plant growth are examined) Ecosystems and Biomes (Basic concepts and terminology; Food webs and food chains; Energy transfer; Decomposition; Global Biological communities (Interactions between species; Natural selection; Speciation; Species Richness and Species Diversity; Population Dynamics (Factors influ Population Growth curves) encing population size; INTEGRATED PES T & DISEASE MANAGEMENT 2 A (IPDA201) CONTACT TIME: ASSESSMENT Theory (4) Course Mark: Theory: 80% Assignment: 20% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination M SYLLABUS Entomology; Insect orders; Integrate of Major South African Pests and Pesticides.
-Some disorders of plant environment such as adverse enviro included in the area of plant health others things, nutrient deficiency, o their control; Safe Use of is that are induced by the nmental conditions are also .
-These may include among shortage and they present distinctive symptoms.
+- Bio-element Cycles (Relevant terminology; Importance of bio-element cycles to sustenance of life) - The Atmosphere (Structure of the atmosphere; Weather and Climate) - Water resources and soil water (Different types of water resources; Role of soil water in horticulture; The effects of water stresses and excess on plant growth are examined) - Ecosystems and Biomes (Basic concepts and terminology; Food webs and food chains; Energy transfer; Decomposition; Global biome types) - Biological communities (Interactions between species; Natural selection; Speciation; Species Richness and Species Diversity; Ecological succession) - Population Dynamics (Factors influencing population size; Population Growth curves)

+INTEGRATED PEST & DISEASE MANAGEMENT 2A (IPDA201)

+SYLLABUS Entomology; Insect orders; Integrated Pest Management; Review of Major South African Pests and their control; Safe Use of of Major South African Pests and their control; Safe Use of Pesticides.
+Some disorders of plants that are induced by the environment such as adverse environmental conditions are also included in the area of plant health.
+These may include among others things, nutrient deficiency, chemical toxicity and water shortage and they present distinctive symptoms.
 The use of sustainable methods for insect control.
 The use of organic and natural chemicals/ methods for insect control.